Démare claims 3rd stage win at Giro; Almeida stays in pink

 Démare, a French rider with the Groupama-FDJ team, also won the fourth and sixth stages, which also ended in mass sprints.

+“My teammates have made the difference even more than the great confidence I have these days,” Démare said.
+“We had to exchange the positions of the lead out men in the finale.
+There was some elbow to elbow.
+With the head wind to finish with, it wasn’t an easy task.

+“I opened my sprint at a right time.
+I felt the presence of Peter Sagan close to me.
+I’m happy I made it again.
+It is extraordinary.”

 There was little drama on Friday despite heavy crosswinds affecting some parts of the stage.
+Although there were early splits in the peloton, with several of the overall favorites left behind before getting back in the race.

 Almeida, a Portuguese rider with the Deceuninck-Quick Step team, remained 43 seconds ahead of Spanish rider Pello Bilbao.